 -m flag and the commit message, however Mercurial will open your system’s default text editor so that you can edit your commit message there.

-If you accidentally create a commit that you did not intend to, issue the following command to “rollback” the last commit without modifying the state of the files:
+If you accidentally create a commit that you did not intend to, issue the following command to roll back the last commit without modifying the state of the files:

-After the first commit any changes you make to the
+Any changes you make to the

 hg mv world hw.txt hg cp hw.txt hello-world hg rm hw.txt

 world file to

 hw.txt.
 When you perform the next commit, Mercurial will include these revisions in the changeset it saves, keeping track of a file’s history despite any changes in name.

 At any point, you can use the

 status command to retrieve the current state of the working file: